csc301-fall-2022/assignment-2-30-sms-sudo-faizahsayyid/report.md

 1. Express

 Express (also known as Express.js) is an open-source framework built specifically for Node.js.
 It’s completely written in Javascript.
 This is a large pro because it means we would be using a unified language across both our frontend and backend.
 There is also extensive support and resources about how to use Express due to its popularity and increased use.
 A con that is preventing us from committing to using Express is that we have little experience and it usually has many issues in callbacks.
+To address the maturity of express, which was released in 2010, it has come to develop the ability to support thousands of concurrent actions, and has remained an open-source community.

 2. Firebase